kubeshop/testkube/docs/custom-executor.md

 To implement new executor we should do following:

 - Define the input format for tests.
-  In order to communicate effectivele with executor we need to define a format on how to structure the tests.
+  In order to communicate effectively with executor we need to define a format on how to structure the tests.
 And bellow is an example for the curl based tests.

 ```json
 {